 Certainly, getting your music on popular sites and apps can help it get some added exposure.
-But unless you have a loyal following, some powerful publicity, or you just happen to strike the right chord with the world, merely distributing your music won’t do much to get it out there.
+But unless you have a loyal following, some powerful publicity, or you just happen to strike the right chord with the world, merely distributing your music won’t help it get much attention.

 Services like DistroKid exist because a) distributing your music by yourself would be a time-intensive and tedious process, and b) because some sites won’t even let you submit your music independently – you must go through a distributor.